robske110/IDDataLogger/docs/beginnerguide.md

 # Setup Guide for beginners
 Hi!
 You want to use this project, but have little to no experience setting up servers?
+This guide is for you!
 Please free up about an hour for setting this project up.

-Setting this project up is recommended on a Raspberry Pi for beginners.
+Setting this project up on a Raspberry Pi is recommended for beginners.
 This guide assumes you are running raspbian.
 If you do not have a Raspberry Pi handy, any Debian installation will also work with the easy install scripts and this guide.

 Before we begin, let's go through what this project needs and does from a technical overview standpoint:

-This project contains a long-running program which will fetch data from VW APIs regarding your car and store this data in a database.
+This project contains a long-running program which will fetch data about your car from VW APIs and store it in a database.
 It also provides a website where you can view this data.
-Furthermore, it provides an API itself to quickly fetch the current car Status for displaying in, e.g. the iOS widget.
+Furthermore, it provides an API itself, providing the data in machine-readable format.
+This API is for example used for the iOS widget.

-So we have three components: The long-running programm, the database and a webserver to serve you the statistics website or the data for the iOS widget.
+To summarize we have three components: The long-running programm, the database and a webserver to serve you the statistics website or the data for the iOS widget.
 All of this can run on a Raspberry Pi.

 Let's get to work then.